kelimazing/User-Product-API/README.md

 ## Important

 Please don't try to modify or delete existing data.
 I suggest you create your own data and play around with it.
 Thanks!
+Oh, and dont forget to add your tokens in the Headers!